rubienr/wacom/.github/ISSUE_TEMPLATE/bug_report.md

 **How To Reproduce**

 <!--
-Exlain in normal lanugage; you can use Gherkin-alike syntax if you like.
+Explain in natural lanugage; if you like use Gherkin-alike syntax.

 Example:
 1. GIVEN I use Cintiq 22HDT
 1. GIVEN I checked out branch master